BaveshHariharan/Heuristic-Game-AI/README.md

   Designed heuristic evaluation functions to guide AI choices Applied game tree traversal and recursion
   Integrated AI with the main game loop using clean OOP design principles

+WHAT THIS FILE CONTAINS:
+  This file contains 2 branches one for AI and one for GAME
+  > AI branch contains the artificial intelligence logic that powers the computer-controlled opponent in the game.
+    It uses Minimax, heuristic evaluations, and game-state analysis to make intelligent move decisions against the human player.
+  > GAME branch contains the core game engine and logic for handling the board, movement, and gameplay rules.
+    It defines how the pieces move, how turns are managed, and how the AI interacts with the grid.